FoobarOy/foomuuri/doc/foomuuri.md

 : change interface to zone

 **set interface {interface} zone -**
-: remove interface from all zones')
+: remove interface from all zones

 # FILES